VaibhavGuptaIIITD/Creativity_CoSY_Lab/README.md

 1. **Selection**

 This refers to selecting the child we would like to move to from the parent node, or the action we would like to perform which would guarantee better returns in the future.
-The direction we choose to traverse downwards depends on the computation of the UCB formula that takes into consideration both the winning ratio of the node as well as giving opportunity to the nodes which were traversed less often.
+The direction we choose to traverse downwards depends on the computation of the Upper Confidence Bound (UCB) formula that takes into consideration both the winning ratio of the node as well as giving opportunity to the nodes which were traversed less often.

 // image of UCB //